 - one month of vacation

-- five General Medicine (GM) months: approximately 4-5 half day sessions per week are spent providing continuity care at CHCC, one-half day in Behavioral Medicine activities, one to two half days for "core curriculum", and one to two weekly session for projects.
-There is also a monthly Human Rights Clinic session and one to two sessions in Immigrant Health Clinic.
+- five General Medicine (GM) months: approximately 4-5 half day sessions per week are spent providing continuity care at CHCC, one-half day in either Behavioral Medicine or Psychosocial issues encountered in clinic, one to two half days for "core curriculum" (i.e., didactics, journal clubs, etc.), and one to two weekly session for projects.
+Each month, residents will also take part in specialty clinics including Human Rights, Immigrant Health, and Transitions Care.

-Core curricular topics for the PGY-II year include women’s health, musculoskeletal medicine, health and human rights, and global health.
-During the PGY-II year, PC and SM residents elect one of four Community Medicine Tracks where they have the opportunity to have a focused ambulatory experience in correctional health, homeless health care, substance abuse, or home based care with our community-based organization partners.
-One ambulatory month is dedicated to a Human Rights course and one is a scheduled Project Month to permit residents additional time for their independent projects.
+During the PGY-II year, PC/SM residents elect one of five Community Medicine Tracks where they have the opportunity to have a focused ambulatory experience in correctional health, homeless health care, substance abuse, or home based care with our community-based organization partners.
+One ambulatory month is dedicated to a Global Health elective and one is a scheduled Project Month to permit residents additional time for their independent projects.

 Year Three (PGY-III)